Felix3qH4/Mobiliteit.lu-API-documentation/Departure_Board.md

     "ref": "1|3078|7|82|29012023"
 }
 ```
+The "ref" value is an internal ID with which one can identify every single journey.<br>
+That way one can check if the journey is the same after another request to the API or if it is already a new journey.<br>
 As you can see, "ref" is "[1](#first-number)|[3078](#second-number)|[7](#third-number)|[82](#fourth-number)|[29012023](#fifth-number)". <br>
 Each number, separated by a | stands for something. <br>
 (By clicking on a number you can quickly get to the description of what it stands for without having to scroll down.) <br>